MOST BEAUTIFUL VILLAGES AND TOWNS IN SWITZERLAND

 Zermatt is a picturesque village nestled at the foot of the world-famous Matterhorn, a huge pyramidal mountain peak straddling the border between Switzerland and Italy.

 In summer, brightly colored flowers spill from window boxes and wobbly weather-beaten chalets on cobble stone streets complete the look.
-The main street runs through the village and is lined with restaurants, bakeries, and shops.
+The main street runs through the village and is lined with restaurants, bakeries, and shops and it is probably in my top 3 of beautiful villages to visit in Switzerland.

 Top Things to Do in Zermatt